Time Reversal and Last Passage Time of Diffusions with Applications to Credit Risk Management

 For (1), we can consider the following probability for fixed $t$:

 where $Q_t:=\sup\{s<t: X_s=\alpha\}$ (see Sections \ref{subsubsec:method} and \ref{subsubsec:evaluation}).
-This probability indicates how likely it is that when the firm finds itself below $\alpha$ at time $t$, it will never recover to $\alpha$ and will become insolvent.
+The equality holds due to strong Markov property.
+This quantity is in line with $P_y(\lambda_{\alpha}>t|\F_t)$ in Remark \ref{rmrk:projection} while we are now considering the case $X_t<\alpha$ (here we replaced arbitrary $x$ in Remark \ref{rmrk:projection} with $\alpha$).
+The probability in \eqref{eq:first_quantity} indicates how likely it is that when the process is below $\alpha$ at time $t$, it will never recover to $\alpha$ and will hit the killing boundary.
 This quantity is an increasing function of $\alpha$.
 We naturally assume that at some point of time $t < T$, when the firm finds itself below the level $\alpha$ (i.e., $X_t\in(\ell,\alpha$)), it wants to minimize the probability that $Q_t$ is the last visit to $\alpha$ (i.e., $Q_t=\lambda_{\alpha}$).
 The firm can be sufficiently cautious, by setting alarming $\alpha$ at a high level (thus, raising the probability in \eqref{eq:first_quantity}), but the time spent below $\alpha$ (discussed in (2)) would be larger.
 In particular, for (2), we can consider the following Laplace transform where the equality holds due to the bounded convergence theorem.
 If we increase the level $\alpha$ (by making $\alpha$ closer to $y$), the quantity $A_\infty$ increases (and hence $\E_y\left(e^{-q A_\infty}\right)$ decreases).